bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 82°
-- Windy and Partly Cloudy
+- Breezy and Partly Cloudy
 - 59% humidity
 - 18 mph wind
-- 56% cloud cover
+- 46% cloud cover
-- 39 AQI 🟩
+- 40 AQI 🟩
 - 0.86 inches of rain expected in the next 48 hours